camunda/camunda-bpm-spring-boot-starter/CONTRIBUTE.md

 ## Setting up the project locally

 The project is using Maven 3 as build tool.
-To build the project by yourself, g oto our cmd line and enter ```mvn clean install``` on the root of the checked out project.
+To build the project by yourself, go to our cmd line and enter ```mvn clean install``` on the root of the checked out project.

 *Hint for eclipse users:* clone the repo as `camunda-spring-boot-starter-root`